Your Guide to sIRB Mandates

 Other sIRB Initiatives

 The IRB reliance networks SMART IRB and IRB Reliance Exchange were developed to help support single IRB review.
-Established through separate NIH grants, these networks establish a master IRB reliance agreement among member IRBs to support and streamline the sIRB process for the sIRB and relying institutions alike.
+Enacted through separate NIH grants, these networks and tools establish a master IRB reliance agreement among member IRBs.
+A document exchange platform is designed to support and streamline the sIRB process for the sIRB and relying institutions alike.

 Additionally, therapeutically focused research networks are moving toward requiring sIRB review for the studies conducted by their member sites.

 These regulations and policies reflect the continued progression of multisite clinical research towards centralized human subject protection review, with the understanding that sIRB review reduces administrative burden on investigators, sites, and sponsors and provides clearer guidance and oversight of human subject protections.

 The research and regulatory environment continues to evolve, and sIRB review is the new standard for multisite research.
 Now is the time to work with external and fellow institutional IRBs and figure out the best way to implement the sIRB requirements.
 In this new paradigm, communication and partnership are the keys to success.